kaijiachen/kaijiachen.github.io/_pages/projects.md

 ## The platform

 Everything gets validated on hardware, a **Traxxas 1:10 Mustang** RC car, because a car that only drifts in simulation is a screensaver.
-Current work at [CARA LAB](https://cara-lab-rice.github.io/) focuses on automated vehicle control beyond stability limits, with results coming soon.

 <div style="display: grid; grid-template-columns: minmax(0, 4fr) minmax(0, 3fr); gap: 16px; width: 100%; max-width: 480px; margin: 20px auto;">
   <img